- Chart

 Summary

-The Schwab 5-10 Year Corporate Bond ETF (SCHI) offers low-cost exposure to investment-grade U.S. dollar-denominated corporate bonds with maturities between 5 and 10 years.
-It aims to track the Bloomberg US 5-10 Year Corporate Bond Index, providing a diversified portfolio of intermediate-term corporate bonds.
-SCHI's competitive edge lies in its low expense ratio, making it an attractive option for cost-conscious investors.
-It is suitable for risk-averse investors seeking stable income and moderate capital appreciation.
-However, investors should be aware of interest rate, credit, and inflation risks associated with bond investments.
+SCHI is a low-cost ETF providing exposure to U.S. dollar-denominated, investment-grade corporate bonds with maturities between 5 and 10 years.
+It passively tracks the Bloomberg U.S. 5-10 Year Corporate Bond Index and is managed by Schwab.
+Its competitive advantage lies in its low expense ratio and strong liquidity.
+It is a suitable investment for investors seeking income and diversification while minimizing costs, but investors should be aware of interest rate and credit risks.

 Sources and Disclaimers